-EFCG technology can be divided into PC gasification and coal-water-slurry (CWS) gasification, according to the feedstock type [7].
+EFCG technology can be divided into PC gasification and coalwater-slurry (CWS) gasification, according to the feedstock type [7].
 CWS is made of PC, water, and surfactant additives; it is transported to the burner of the gasifier through a CWS pump and pipeline.
-Commercial gasifiers that use CWS as a feedstock include the GE Energy (formerly Chevron Texaco, USA) gasifier, the opposed multi-burner (OMB) gasifier, the Tsinghua oxygen staged entrained flow (OSEF; China) gasifier, and the

-Sinopec-ECUST (SE; China) gasifier [8].
-PC gasification technology uses dried coal powder as the feedstock; commercial PC gasifiers include the Shell gasifier (Netherlands), Siemens gasifier (Germany), Prenflo gasifier (Germany), SE oriental gasifier (China), and HT-L gasifier (China) [8].
-Regardless of whether the feedstock is CWS or PC, the raw material must be ground to a particle size of less than 100 $\mu m-a$ process that consumes a large amount of electric energy.
+Commercial gasifiers that use CWS as a feedstock include the GE Energy (formerly Chevron Texaco, USA) gasifier, the opposed multi-burner (OMB) gasifier, the Tsinghua oxygen staged entrained-flow (OSEF) gasifier, and the Sinopec-ECUST (SE; ECUST stands for East China University of Science and Technology) gasifier [8].
+PC gasification technology uses dried coal powder as the feedstock; commercial PC gasifiers include the Shell gasifier, Siemens gasifier, Prenflo gasifier, SE oriental gasifier, and HT-L gasifier [8].
+Regardless of whether the feedstock is CWS or PC, the raw material must be ground to a particle size of less than 100 μm-a process that consumes a large amount of electric energy.

-Here, we analyze the energy consumption of an EFCG unit for a CTM plant that produces $1\times 10^6$ t of methanol per year as an example.
-This entrained flow gasifier uses PC as the feedstock.
+Here, we analyze the energy consumption of an EFCG unit for a CTM plant that produces $1 \times 10^6$ t of methanol per year as an example.
+This entrained-flow gasifier uses PC as the feedstock.
 The technical parameters of the CTM plant and the gasification unit are given in Table 1.
 We analyzed the energy consumption of the feedstock preparation for this EFCG unit.
-The coal used in the entrained flow gasifier is Shenhua coal, which is a bituminous coal from China.
-For this gasification unit, the effective syngas production is $2.8\times 10^6~\text{Nm}^3.\text{h}^{-1}$ (where Nm3 is normal cubic meter), the coal consumption is 3400 t·d $^{-1}$ , and the carbon conversion is assumed to be 99.0%.
+The coal used in the entrained-flow gasifier is Shenhua coal, which is a bituminous coal from China.
+For this gasification unit, the effective syngas production is $2.8 \times 10^6$ Nm·h-1 (where Nm is normal cubic meter), the coal consumption is 3400 t·d-1, and the carbon conversion is assumed to be 99.0%.

-The gas resources for methanol production come from the PC entrained flow gasification technology.
+The gas resources for methanol production come from the PC entrained-flow gasification technology.
 According to our analysis, the energy consumption required for preparing 1 t of PC (not including the power of the drying system) is about 12.0 kW·h, and the total power consumption required for the preparation of 1 t of PC is about 1.7 MW.
 Using the PC preparation process, it is possible to store electric energy in the form of physical energy (i.e., in the form of PC)-a type of energy storage that can be maintained for a long period of time.
 During this storage period, power is effectively stored and the purpose of energy storage is realized.
-However, the preparation and transportation of PC require a drying system to reduce moisture and prevent the agglomeration of PC.
-When the energy consumption of the drying system is included in the calculation, the total energy consumption for preparing 1 t of PC increases to 122.0 kW·h showing that the drying system
+However, the preparation and transportation of PC require a drying

+Table 1

-Table 1 Technical parameters of the EFCG unit for the annual production of 1 $\times$ $10^6\ t$ of methanol.
+Technical parameters of the EFCG unit for the annual production of $1 \, \times \, 10^6$ t of methanol.

 Parameter Value

-Methanol production (t·a -1 ) $1.0 \times 10^{6}$
+Methanol production (t·a -1 ) $1.0 imes 10^6$

-Unit operation (h·a -1 ) 8 000
+Unit operation $(h a^{-1})$ 8 000

-Effective syngas (Nm ·h -1 ) $2.8 \times 10^{6}$
+Effective syngas (Nm ·h -1 ) $2.8 \times 10^6$

 Carbon conversion (%) 99

 Oxygen consumption (Nm ·h -1 ) 87 000

 Coal consumption $(t \cdot d^{-1})$ 3 400

-Coal consumption (kg, per 1 000 Nm of CO + H 2 ) 510
+Coal consumption (kg, per 1000 $\text{Nm}^3$ of CO + H 2 ) 510

-Oxygen consumption (Nm , per 1 000 Nm of CO + H 2 ) 310
+Oxygen consumption ( $Nm^3$ , per 1000 $Nm^3$ of CO + $H_2$ ) 310

-$CO_2$ emission $(t \cdot h^{-1})$ 375
+$CO_2$ emission (t·h -1 ) 375